genexuslabs/build-genexus-reusable-workflow/README.md

 ## License

-This repository and its contents are licensed under the [MIT License](LICENSE).
+This repository and its contents are licensed under the [Apache 2.0 License](LICENSE).
 Please review the license file for more information.

 ---